 Inarguably, each military conflict has its own distinguishing features.
-The principal features of future conflicts will be the extensive employment of precision weapons and other types of new weapons, including ro-
+The principal features of future conflicts will be the extensive employment of precision weapons and other types of new weapons, including robot technology.
+Economic targets and the enemy's system of state control will be subjected to priority destruction.
+In addition to traditional spheres of armed struggle, the information sphere and space will be dynamically involved.
+Countering communications, reconnaissance, and navigation systems will play a special role.